CS91Capstone/etl-deployment/README.md

 ## CloudFormation Templates

-This directory contains YAML scripts for use with AWS CloudFormation.
+This directory contains YAML templates for use with AWS CloudFormation.
 All of the templates assume the following things:
 * There are no resources already using the custom names defined in the templates
 * The template is being used on an account with the AWS account ID of 949449017276
 * There is an S3Bucket by the name d3-capstone-bucket
 * The file paths for the Lambda function code are correct and that there are zip files at the locations given in the Lambda Function specifications
 * The lambda handler name defined for each of the Lambda Functions created matches the specifications found in the each lambda's code
-* There is an rds database with the specifications and log in credentials defined within the templates (applicable for the CampsiteEndpoints templates)
+* There is an RDS database with the specifications and log in credentials defined within the templates (applicable for the CampsiteEndpoints templates)

+If you plan on using these templates whithout all of these assumptions being true then you will need to edit the templates.
+These are some, but potentially not all, of the changes that will need to be made to the templates:
+* Change the AWS account information defined in the template (e.g. AWS account ID)
+* Change all S3 Bucket URI within the template to match the S3 you intend to use
+* Change the lambda handler name defined in the templates for each Lambda Function (if they don't already match)
+* The RDS database will need to be set up and the database access variables for each Lambda Function in the template will need to be updated

 ### CodeDeployment.yaml